rainbowbreeze/yellowbutler/bot/README.md

 Details on the [different types of authentication available](https://cloud.google.com/docs/authentication).

 [Create and authenticate as a service account](https://cloud.google.com/docs/authentication/production#auth-cloud-explicit-python)
-- In the Cloud Console, go to the Create service account key page.
+- In the Cloud Console, go to the [Service accounts](https://console.cloud.google.com/iam-admin/serviceaccounts) page.
 - Go to the Create Service Account Key page
 - From the Service account list, select New service account.
 - In the Service account name field, enter a name.